buildbot/buildbot/master/docs/relnotes/index.rst

 * Master-side source steps now respond to the "stop build" button (:bb:bug:`2356`).

 * The web hooks now include support for Gitorious.

 * It is now possible to select categories to show in the waterfall help

 * RemoteShellCommands can be killed by SIGTERM with the sigtermTime parameter before resorting to SIGKILL (:bb:bug: `751`).
+  If the slave version is not older than 8.8, the slave will kill the process with SIGKILL even if sigtermTime is supplied.

 Deprecations, Removals, and Non-Compatible Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~